 - Hosted call center software.
 It is a call center software that is hosted off-site and accessed through the internet or intranet.
-With hosted solution, call centers can have their entire call center infrastructure on a hosted platform off-site.
-This type of software is often cheaper than the on-premise one as it is maintained by a service provider and, thus, is less of a hassle.
-The main disadvantage of hosted call center is limited options of integration and customization.
+With hosted solutions, call centers can have their entire call center infrastructure on a hosted platform off-site.
+This option is often cheaper than the on-premise one as it is maintained by a service provider and, thus, is less of a hassle.
+The main disadvantage of hosted call centers is limited options of integration and customization.
 Besides, it requires upgrading with each new version of software and doesn’t have a high level of security.

 - Automatic call distributor (ACD).
 It is a telephony system that processes and directs incoming calls to available agents, as a result, reducing agent idle time and improving customer experience.

 - Interactive voice response (IVR).
 This tool allows callers to access needed information, without having to talk to a person, with the help of a touch-tone keypad or speaking into the phone.
 IVR helps to automate routine interaction and reduce the cost of operations.